asad82/Huffman-Compression/README.md

 Huffman-Compression
 ===================

-Implements the basic Huffman Compression algorithm in C++
+Implementation of Huffman Compression and decompression algorithm in C++.
+All types of files can be compressed.